There are now 3 possible online modes for units:

 - In constantly changing workplace and professional contexts, there is a need for people to engage in continuous professional learning in order to maintain and expand their professional knowledge, practice and values.
 This unit aims to provide students from a range of disciplines with the basic knowledge and skills to engage in and plan professional learning activities within their future professional area/s.
 Students will investigate and evaluate approaches to professional learning within a range of professional contexts, such as traditional face-to-face workshops and presentations, online and blended professional learning, collaborative learning, professional learning networks, communities of practice, reflective practice and coaching and mentoring.

-- Indicative assessments in this unit are as follows: (1) case study and (2) professional learning and rationale.
+- Indicative assessments in this unit are as follows: (1) microteaching lesson and (2) reflection.
 Further information is available in the unit outline.

 - Unit rules